"Always Watching."

 Consumer Goods Commodity Slump

-By JAMES THILL - Friday, November 15, 2250
+By JAMES THILL - Thursday, December 12, 2250

-Consumer Goods commodity prices are at their lowest price in almost two years at 7363 CR/MT as of today, fresh evidence that investors are betting on a downturn in the global economy after years of sluggish growth and scant inflation.
+Consumer Goods commodity prices are at their lowest price in almost two years at 6714 CR/MT as of Friday, fresh evidence that investors are betting on a downturn in the global economy after years of sluggish growth and scant inflation.
 Now, as signs of inflation and improving global demand have returned, investors are beginning to shy away from commodities.
 A sustained slump in commodities would likely signal unhealthy consumer and business demand.

 Refined Fuel Commodity Boom

-By JAMES THILL - Saturday, November 9, 2250
+By JAMES THILL - Sunday, December 8, 2250

-Rare Material commodity prices are at their lowest price in a couple of months at 4189 CR/MT as of Sunday, fresh evidence that investors are betting on a downturn in the global economy after years of sluggish growth and scant inflation.
-Now, as signs of inflation and improving global demand have returned, investors are beginning to shy away from commodities.
-A sustained slump in commodities would likely signal unhealthy consumer and business demand.
+Refined Fuel commodity prices are enjoying their best run in over five years at 163 CR/MT as of earlier this month, fresh evidence that investors are betting on a pickup in the global economy after years of sluggish growth and scant inflation.
+Now, as signs of inflation and improving global demand have returned, investors are beginning to pile back into commodities.
+A sustained rally in commodities would likely signal healthy consumer and business demand.

-By ANGELA SMITH - Friday, November 15, 2250
+By MARY STULL - Sunday, December 15, 2250

 PHOTOGRAPHER; SHAUN A. STAGG